Lowndes reports two virus cases

-VALDOSTA – Lowndes County COVID-19 cases increased by two Monday as the Georgia Department of Public Health reported there's been 7,950 cases since the start of the pandemic.
+VALDOSTA – Lowndes County COVID-19 cases increased by two Sunday as the Georgia Department of Public Health reported 7,985 cases since the start of the pandemic.

 Confirmed virus-related deaths remain at 145, according to the GDPH daily report.

-There have reportedly been 4,951 antigen positive cases and 68 probable deaths, according to the GDPH.
+There have reportedly been 4,965 antigen positive cases, which is two more than what was reported the previous day, and 68 probable deaths, according to the GDPH.

+South Georgia Medical Center did not update its daily report.
+According to a hospital representative, SGMC will update its COVID-19 numbers once a week as there's not much change to justify updating daily.

+The last SGMC update was filed Monday, June 7, when seven virus-related patients were hospitalized.
+The hospital has administered more than 34,100 vaccines.

 Commented